2023 NECO GCE English Language Obj, Essay & Oral Answers

 Behind the headlines that dominate our news cycles, IDPs endure hardship, displacement, and uncertainty.
 Many have lost their homes, livelihoods, and even loved ones in the process.
 Forced to seek refuge in crowded camps or unfamiliar urban areas, they grapple with the trauma of displacement while facing inadequate living conditions, limited access to education, and insufficient healthcare.

-See also 2023 NECO GCE Physics Obj & Essay Answers - Nov/Dec
+See also 2023 NECO GCE Marketing Obj & Essay Answers - Nov/Dec

 Empathy in Action